 Currency Conversion Assessment in Lending

 Currency conversion is not a simple exchange rate calculation.
-Lenders aim to measure AUD-equivalent servicing capacity under volatility.
+Lenders aim to measure the reliable, sustainable Australian dollar equivalent of the income, not just the spot conversion value.

 Conversion assessment typically considers: